arnold-c/OutbreakDetection/manuscript/typst-manuscript.typ

 Examining the number of unavoidable cases (@fig-unavoidable) and the detection delays (@fig-delay), we can see that the decrease in accuracy results from a decrease in the sensitivity of the alert system: the detection delay increases by 6 days, and the unavoidable cases by c.~2300.
 Although the testing rate increases, so does the optimal threshold, from 3 test positives to 4 test positives per day.
 The subsequent change in testing rate (40 - 50%) is associated with no change in the optimal threshold for the ELISA, and as expected, the number of unavoidable cases and detection delay decrease, resulting in a more sensitive alert system, with a higher system accuracy indicating that the increase more than offset the decrease in the system’s PPV.

-#figure([
-image("manuscript_files/figure-typst/fig-unavoidable-output-1.png")
-], caption: figure.caption(
-position: bottom,
-[
+#figure(
+  image("manuscript_files/figure-typst/fig-unavoidable-output-1.png"),
-The number of unavoidable cases of outbreak detection systems under different testing rates and noise structures.
+  caption: [The number of unavoidable cases of outbreak detection systems under different testing rates and noise structures.
 The shaded bands illustrate the 80% central interval, and the solid/dashed lines represent the mean estimate.
-Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.
+Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.],
-]),
+  placement: bottom,
 )
 <fig-unavoidable>